As an Amazon Associate I earn from qualifying purchases.

-Rillettes.
+Duck rillette.
 If you know what this is, you definitely know your food.
 If you don’t, think of it as a fancy way to say “potted meat.”
 See the difference?
-I’d eat “rillettes.”
+I’d eat “rillette.”
 Potted meat evokes images of SPAM and other industrial horrors.

-My rillettes are unlike anything you will find in a can, or in France.
-These are made from snow goose legs and wings.
+My duck rillette is unlike anything you will find in a can, or in France.
+These are made from either duck or goose legs and wings.
 The fat is wild duck fat, and it is seasoned with Armagnac and rue — yes, rue, that bitter herb possessed with a beguiling aroma.
 The combination works, and works well.

-Snow goose is darker and stronger tasting than a domestic goose, but not overly so.
+Wild geese are darker and stronger tasting than a domestic geese, but not overly so.
 There is a definite wild taste to it, which I enjoy very much.
 The wild duck fat accentuates this; if you wanted to subdue a wild goose’s wildness, you could use butter or fresh rendered lard instead.

 The Armagnac subs in for Cognac or other brandy because, I feel, Armagnac is better suited to wild game.
 If I did not use it, I might sub in Maker’s Mark or another quality American whiskey.

 Finally the rue.
 Rue’s aroma is musky and thought-provoking: “What is this,” you think…”I want to smell it again and again.”
 Rue’s flavor is bitter.
 The Romans used it in their cooking, but you will find few modern recipes employing this herb.
-Thomas Keller does use some to glaze onions in his French Laundry Cookbook, and for that I salute him.
 Using rue here adds to the rillettes’ aroma and cuts into the deep richness of the meat and fat.
-If I did not have it, I’d probably settle for parsley.
+If you don’t have it, use parsley.

 Why make rillettes?
 If you are a hunter, it is a fine use for the meat from legs and wings; you can even do this with legs and wings that have been skinned.
 And whether you hunt or not, rillettes are a fantastic appetizer or snack, spread over crusty bread and served with pickles.

-What’s more, rillettes keep forever.
+What’s more, a duck rillette (or any rillette) keeps forever.
 Since the meat is presalted, kept from air by the fat (you need to cover the top with a layer of fat for long keeping), and helped by the preserving nature of the alcohol and herbs, you can keep rillettes for many months in the fridge.